 By now you’re going to be tired off all the standing and walking, and if it’s a hot day, you’ll be ready for a place to sit.

-By now things should be stirring over on the back 9, so I’d grab lunch, a cold drink and go head to one of the grandstands on the 13th green/14th tee.
+At this point, things should be cranking on the back 9, so I’d grab lunch, a cold drink and go head to one of the grandstands on the 13th green/14th tee.

 This was one of my favorite places to watch all day.
 You get the full approach on 13, green on 13, and the tee on 14.

 These were some of the most well positioned grandstands for watching, so take some time and hang out here.

 Simply because it’s so legendary in the world of golf you need to spend some time at Amen Corner.
 Often there’s a mid morning set of groups that will be worth watching that will cruise around Amen around this time.

 This year we saw Bubba, followed by Tiger, and then Ricky Fowler in the 3rd group.

 You really get a sense of just how difficult 12 is, as we saw very few people actually play the hole well, and even watched Stewart Cink drop one in Rae’s Creek.